Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Toormina had a median income among taxpayers of $39,651 and an average of $47,704.
-This is lower than national averages.
-Rest of NSW had a median income of $49,459 and an average of $62,998 during the same period.
-Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes for Toormina by September 2025 would be approximately $44,651 (median) and $53,719 (average).
-The 2021 Census data indicates household, family, and personal incomes in Toormina fall between the 5th and 10th percentiles nationally.
-Income distribution shows 30.4% of residents (1,841 people) earn between $400 and $799 annually, differing from regional levels where the $1,500 to $2,999 category is predominant at 29.9%.
+The suburb of Toormina had a median income among taxpayers of $39,651 and an average income of $47,704 in the financial year 2023, according to ATO data aggregated by AreaSearch.
+This is lower than national averages for Rest of NSW, which stood at $52,390 and $65,215 respectively.
+By September 2025, based on an 8.86% increase since financial year 2023, estimated median income would be approximately $43,164 and average income $51,931.
+Census data indicates that incomes in Toormina fall between the 5th and 10th percentiles nationally for households, families, and individuals.
+Income distribution shows that 30.4% of residents earn between $400 and $799 (1,940 individuals), while the region's leading bracket is $1,500 to $2,999 at 29.9%.
 Housing affordability pressures are severe in Toormina, with only 78.3% of income remaining after housing costs, ranking at the 4th percentile nationally.

 Frequently Asked Questions - Income